kubedb/docs/docs/guides/percona-xtradb/backup/percona-xtradb.md

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using Minikube.
 - Install Stash in your cluster following the steps [here](https://stash.run/docs/latest/setup/).
-- Install Percona XtraDB addon for Stash following the steps [here](/docs/addons/percona-xtradb/setup/install.md)
+- Install Percona XtraDB addon for Stash following the steps [here](https://stash.run/docs/latest/addons/percona-xtradb/setup/install/)
 - Install KubeDB in your cluster following the steps [here](/docs/setup/README.md).
-This step is optional.
-You can deploy your database using any method you want.
-We are using KubeDB because KubeDB simplifies many of the difficult or tedious management tasks to run a production-grade database on private and public clouds.
-- If you are not familiar with how Stash takes backup and restores Percona XtraDB databases, please check the following guide [here](/docs/addons/percona-xtradb/overview.md).
+- If you are not familiar with how Stash takes backup and restores Percona XtraDB databases, please check the following guide [here](/docs/guides/percona-xtradb/backup/overview/index.md).

 You have to be familiar with the following custom resources: